 For the purposes of this recipe, we will need two servers.
 The primary PostgreSQL node will be named pg-primary, and the replica will be pg-clone.
 Both servers exist on the 192.168.56.0 subnet.
 As always, the /db/pgdata path will be our default data directory.
 Be sure to have the password for the postgres system user ready.

 Follow these steps to install repmgr on both servers:

-1. Red Hat-based systems should use this command as a root-capable user:
+- Red-Hat-based systems should use this command as a root-capable user: sudo yum install repmgr - 2.
+Debian-based systems should use this command instead: